Terms and Conditions

 7.8.
 The advance paid will be offset against invoices due.

-7.11.
+7.10.
 The Client expressly agrees that the Contractor is entitled to send or make available invoices to the Client in electronic form.

 8. Obligations of the Client to cooperate

 8.1.
 The Client shall ensure that the Contractor is provided with all the documents required for the performance of the Contractor’s contractual activities in a timely manner, that the Contractor is provided with all the information, and that the Contractor is informed of all processes and circumstances.
 This also applies to documents, information, processes, and circumstances that only become known during the Contractor’s activities.
+At the start of the project, the Client shall appoint a permanent contact person with decision-making authority who is authorized to make binding statements and approvals to the Contractor.

 8.2.
 At the Contractor’s request, the Client shall confirm the accuracy and completeness of the documents and data submitted by the Client, as well as the Client’s information and verbal statements, in writing.